Create a Key

 Requests that affect your balance may be annotated with arbitrary metadata.
 This data is stored along with your lookup history and can be queried at a later date via the API or the dashboard.
 We call the ability to label your requests tagging.

-Each IP address is rate limited at 10 requests per second for version 1 of the API.
+Each IP address is rate limited at 25 requests per second.
 Tripping the rate limit will result in a 503 response.

 If you expect to breach the limit please contact us and we can move you to an endpoint with a higher limit.

 Our documentation and demos make heavy use of our community key